18F/guides/content/derisking/federal-field-guide/3-planning.md

     If several teams are told to adopt agile at the same time, that does not allow for this important learning to occur and scale naturally.
 A large-scale, simultaneous agile transition requires every team to undergo the same painful and frustrating learning process.
 These teams will probably develop their own solutions that will be based on the path of least resistance, rather than what is right for the enterprise.

 1.  **Don't consolidate contracts.** There is no "economy of scale" when buying professional services.
 There is no reason to combine several product teams' needs into a single contract award.
-It does not reduce complexity–rather, it hides the complexity inherent in any development effort.
+It does not reduce complexity — rather, it hides the complexity inherent in any development effort.
 Consolidating contracts increases risk by creating a single point of failure.
 And it does not allow the agency to buy specialized skills that it might need for just one team.

 ##### Pricing the cost of an agile software development team